marcelpetrick/DevNotes/BeenThereSeenThat/20230516_Renesas_Can_I_Just_Talk_To_My_Device/README.md

 ## phonemes - language
 ![](img03.png)
 ![](img04.png)
-* what's it gonna cost me to add AI to my product? it is not the software or hardware; itis the data collection, the analyzis and the training part
+* what's it gonna cost me to add AI to my product? it is not the software or hardware; it is the data collection, the analysis and the training part
 * success factors: Definition -> Design -> Deployment
 ![](img05.png)
-* so the language is really everything which is possible: but to a toaster you willl just use an appropriate command set for the product
+* so the language is really everything which is possible: but to a toaster you will just use an appropriate command set for the product
 * but what are appropriate selections of functions and which are not? what is a proper response time? (button:
 ![](img06.png)
 * VUI (voice UI) approach by Renesas has some advantages: by handling dialects, etc. for the user: no voice training or data collection is needed; just deal with text